wp-plugins/fields-framework/readme.txt

 27. Builder - Fields By Sections

 == Changelog ==

+= 0.14.8 =
+* Fixed bug where repeating doesn't work for minimal fields

 = 0.14.7 =
 * Fixed bug pertaining to enqueueing of administration scripts